 8. Get signed by an agent

-Most actors need the extra support from a talent agent to help get their name out there.
-It may be useful to begin with a smaller talent agency since actors will likely get more attention and have less competition when new opportunities arise.
+Most actors need extra support from a talent agent to help get their name out there.
+It may be useful to begin with a smaller talent agency since they will likely get more attention and have less competition when new opportunities arise.
 Once you get signed by an agent, actors should have an easier time finding auditions and getting booked by various directors.